|

 ARCHITECTURE

-Architect Ekkehart Schwarz, (click on link to see photo) based in N.Y., did the structural drawings.
+Architect Ekkehart Schwarz, (click on his name to see his photo) based in N.Y., did the structural drawings.
 He separated the Chapel from the Museum, then he continued the distance from the fence to the Museum, and changed direction after 4 feet or 122 cm.
 Brillant!

 The inspiration for all the Gothic Points in the Sky came from Canaletto's (1697-1768 ) painting London and the Thames, showing all the steeples of Sir Christopher Wren's (1632-1723) churches, and St. Paul's Cathedral.
 Also from the palace of Count Santiago de la Laguna, Zacatecos, Mexico, and from Renaissance, Gothic, Greek, English architecture and Viollet-le-Duc's (1814-1879) Lectures on Architecture.